Parent Daily Report Generator

 FAQ:

-What belongs in a parent daily report?
+What should I include in a parent daily report?

-Why does the status say Review notes?
+Why does the summary say Review notes?

-Why is the learning highlight important?
+Why is the learning highlight required for a strong draft?

 Glossary: